tiborst/Sense-of-agency-mini-exp/README.md

 # Sense-of-agency-mini-exp
-Mini experiment from a course assignment using Psychtoolbox.
+Short experiment from a course assignment using Psychtoolbox.